Stefan Faridani

 Research

-Presented at the BITSS Annual Meeting 2024: Video
+Presented at the BITSS Annual Meeting in March 2024: Video

 How many experimental studies would have come to different conclusions had they been run on larger samples?
 I show how to estimate the expected number of statistically significant results that a set of experiments would have reported had their sample sizes all been counterfactually increased by a chosen factor.
-The estimator is consistent and asymptotically normal.
-Unlike existing methods, my approach requires no assumptions about the distribution of true effects of the interventions being studied other than continuity.
+The deconvolution estimator is consistent and asymptotically normal.
+Unlike existing methods, my approach requires no assumptions about the distribution of true treatment effects of the interventions being studied other than continuity.
 This method includes an adjustment for publication bias in the reported t-scores.
 An application to randomized controlled trials (RCTs) published in top economics journals finds that doubling every experiment's sample size would only increase the power of two-sided t-tests by 7.2 percentage points on average.
-This effect is small and is comparable to the effect for systematic replication projects in laboratory psychology where previous studies enabled accurate power calculations ex ante.
+I argue that this effect is small by showing that it is comparable to the effect for systematic replication projects in laboratory psychology where previous studies enabled accurate power calculations ex ante.
 These effects are both smaller than for non-RCTs.
 This comparison suggests that RCTs are on average relatively insensitive to sample size increases.
 The policy implication is that grant givers should generally fund more experiments rather than fewer, larger ones.
-Transparency R package.
+Submission, Transparency R package, Arxiv.

 While nearly half of Ugandan schoolchildren enter secondary school, fewer than 10% complete it.
 Low teaching quality may be a factor.
 We study the effects and spillovers of training secondary school teachers in rural Uganda with an RCT.
 Teachers were randomly assigned to an innovative training program run by Kimanya-Ngeyo in November 2021 and training is ongoing in waves.
 Our RCT design allows us to study teacher-to-teacher spillovers over time by randomly assigning half of treated schools to treat teachers in "cliques", where treated teachers know each other well vs. the other half of treated schools who were assigned to treat teachers in "anti-cliques", where treated teachers do not know each other well.
 AEA Registration here.